Why New Relic

 Delivers instant performance and troubleshooting insight into in-house and third-party products

 What does it take to disrupt a 100-year-old industry that serves nearly 4 billion customers a year?
 For WOW air, a low-fare, long-haul airline based in Iceland, it is providing the absolute lowest-cost flights with the goal of making air travel accessible to anyone.
-Indeed, limited time offers such as $69 fares from the U.S. to Europe makes WOW air’s guests (the airline prefers the term guest instead of passenger) literally say WOW.
+Indeed, limited time offers such as $69 fares from the United States to Europe make WOW air’s guests (the airline prefers the term ‘guest’ instead of ‘passenger’) literally say WOW.

 Founded in November 2011 and now serving 31 destinations across Europe and North America, WOW air has grown rapidly since its inaugural flight in 2012.
 The airline has transported an estimated 1.6 million passengers in 2016 and the company expects that number to reach 6 million by 2020.